 Peripheral Artery Disease

-Peripheral artery disease (PAD) is narrow, weak, or blocked arteries outside of your heart and brain.
+PAD is narrow, weak, or blocked arteries.
+It may affect any arteries outside of your heart and brain.
 PAD is usually the result of a buildup of fat and cholesterol, also called plaque, along your artery walls.
 Inflammation, a blood clot, or abnormal cell growth could also block your arteries.
 PAD prevents normal blood flow to your legs and arms.
 You are at risk of an amputation if poor blood flow keeps wounds from healing or causes gangrene (tissue death).
 Without treatment, PAD can also cause a heart attack or stroke.

 What increases my risk for PAD?